Obskyur/Petitions-SPA/README.md

 `npm run install-all`

-This command installs dependencies for the root project the client, and the server.
+This command installs dependencies for the root project, the client, and the server.

-1. Running the Application
+3. Running the Application
 Start both the client and server with a single command:

 `npm start`